 Recommended: Identify NetworkCap.exe related errors

 If NetworkCap.exe is located in a subfolder of "C:\Program Files", the security rating is 42% dangerous.
-The file size is 793,000 bytes (11% of all occurrences), 753,184 bytes and 15 more variants.
+The file size is 766,504 bytes (11% of all occurrences), 753,184 bytes and 15 more variants.
+The program has no visible window.
 The process has no file description.
-The file is digitally signed.
-The program is not visible.
-The NetworkCap.exe file is not a Windows system file.
+The file is not a Windows core file.
+NetworkCap.exe is certified by a trustworthy company.

 Important: Some malware camouflages itself as NetworkCap.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the NetworkCap.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.